How To Remove Ink Stains From Leather Journals

 2. Soap-Based Cleaner

 Next up, you're going to need a soap-based cleaner.
 A soap-based cleaner is going to be gentler than a solvent-based one, so make sure you've read the product ingredient list carefully.
 If it is solvent-based, it should say so somewhere on the packaging.
 Avoid that for now.
 You want something much gentler and all you want to do is wet a cloth with the cleaner and then rub it gently over the stain.

-Now you'er going to want to look for an ink stick that's specifically intended to be used with leather.
+You'll need an ink stick that's specifically intended to be used with leather.
 These can be a little expensive, but they could definitely be worth it if you're able to get the stain out without having to go to a professional for assistance.

 Finally, you can try a leather cleaner and conditioner.
-Use a non-abrasive cloth to help rub in the products so you don't have to worry about scratching or other damage that could come from something too rough.
+Use a non-abrasive cloth to help rub in the products so you don't have to worry about scratching the leather or causing other damage that could come from something too rough.
 Once again, these products can be great for protecting and preserving your leather journal, but also may be able to help with stains or damage done after the fact.